Pranjalmandalia/Geofencing-using-NavIC/README.md

 <img src="https://user-images.githubusercontent.com/47287530/171267615-be6b9da4-badb-4127-a842-32b110cbbe1a.jpg" width="200" height="400" />
 </p>
-User can enter the radius of geofence Circle and enter the location(parent location).
-This create the virtual geofence.
+User can enter the radius of geofence Circle and the current location(parent location).
+This create the virtual geofence centered at parent location.

 ### Real-time Tracking Screen
 <p align="center">